steveklabnik/blog/_posts/2011-08-12-we-forget-that-open-source-is-made-of-people.md

 outside, competition is good: in theory, it means that the good ideas work and the bad ideas don't.

+(A small aside: forking in git is different than 'forking' in svn.
+This overloading of terminology is unfortunate.
+The fork button is actually one of my favorite features of GitHub, because it makes contribution easier.
+But as it's easier to publish new software, it's easier to 'fork' in the svn sense.
+It used to be a pain to start a new project, and GitHub's made that so easy that it happens more often than I think it should.)

 But guess what: competition sucks.
 Cooperation is much better.
 One of the biggest problems with competition is that it means that somebody has to lose.
 For every winner, someone is a loser.
 That person is going to